AprilBrother/wiki.aprbrother/src/zh/AB_BLE_Gateway_V4.md

 ## BLE

-- Bluetooth Smart( BLE) is based on NRF52832
+- BLE is based on NRF52832
 - 外置天线
 - Bi-direction: Reads message advertised from BLE devices
 - 30M range in open space